-The Mitochondrial Research Affinity Group has been created to address the needs of the diverse community of researcher engaged in mitochondria-focused research.
+Led by Marni Falk, MD, the Mitochondrial Research Affinity Group addresses the needs of the diverse community of researchers engaged in mitochondria-focused research.
 Due to the importance of mitochondrial biology in many forms of disease, the clinical backgrounds of these investigators are wide-ranging and include clinical genetics, metabolism, endocrinology, anesthesiology, hematology, oncology, gastroenterology, neonatology, immunology, neurology, pathology, and ophthalmology.
-The basic science affiliations of these investigators are equally wide-ranging and include pathology, biochemistry and biophysics, biology, genetics, metabolism, animal biology and anthropology.
+The basic science affiliations of these investigators are equally wide-ranging and include pathology, biochemistry and biophysics, biology, genetics, metabolism, animal biology, and anthropology.

 Mitochondria are experiencing a scientific and medical renaissance.
 It was recognized in 1988 that mitochondrial DNA mutations can contribute to human disease.
 At that time it was thought that the function of these cellular organelles was generally understood.
 However, mitochondria are increasingly being recognized as having a complex and widespread role in contributing to many common disorders.

-Mitochondrial function has been found to play a role in disorders such as non-insulin dependent diabetes mellitus, Parkinson's disease, Alzheimer's disease, Huntington disease, hearing loss, stroke, liver disease, renal disease and cancer.
+Mitochondrial function has been found to play a role in disorders such as non-insulin dependent diabetes mellitus, Parkinson’s disease, Alzheimer’s disease, Huntington disease, hearing loss, stroke, liver disease, renal disease, and cancer.
 In addition, a mitochondrial basis is increasingly becoming clear for rare pathologies that cross all ages and many medical specialties.
-Specific examples include Leigh syndrome, rhabdomyolysis, cardiomyopathy and conduction defects, ophthalmologic problems including optic neuropathy and ophthalmoplegia, and the hereditary spastic paraplegias.

 Center Leader: Michael Robinson, PhD